-The messages listed above were addressed through all promotional channels, such as the LOTUS website, poster, leaflet, etc. For detailed information about these publication channels, please see the following chapters.
+The messages listed above should be addressed through all promotional channels, such as the LOTUS website, poster, leaflet, etc. For detailed information about these publication channels, please see the following chapters.

-Other messages were also relevant and created communication opportunities as the project develops are:
+Other messages that will also be relevant and create communication opportunities as the project develops are: